dsuri2/CFA_G-Boot_Scripts/README.md

 > Start-Process -FilePath "PATH TO CFA\Text\Remove Banlist.exe" -WorkingDirectory "PATH TO CFA\Text"

 ## Remove Banlist
-This script removes the Premium and Standard banlist from the default clan txt files (does not include, the nation files).
+This script removes the Premium and Standard banlist from the default clan txt files (does not include the nation files).

 ## Clan Changes
 This script changes the EX files to move the EX cards to be alongside the official cards.